Do you feel like you have no motivation for anything?

 How to Fix Your Lack of Motivation

 Achieving your goals is a process, it takes time!
-It’s motivation that gets you from setting your goal all the way to eventually slaying it.
+It’s the motivation that gets you from setting your goal all the way to eventually slaying it.

 There’s no such thing as an overnight success.
 The media and entertainment industry often romanticize the stories of successful people.
 They rarely mention or show you how persistent and consistent they were.
 One step a day, a task at a time, slaying one goal at a time.
 They don’t show you the set up that went into landing that BIG accomplishment you know about.